Asian shares up, extending Wall St gains as US wages slow

 Caixin quoted Guo Shuqing, the Communist Party secretary of the People’s Bank of China as saying the government would support companies in the sector in creating more jobs and competing globally.

-E-commerce giant Alibaba’s shares jumped 7.9% and technology and entertainment company Tencent’s climbed 2.6%.
+E-commerce giant Alibaba’s Hong Kong-traded shares jumped 8.3% and technology and entertainment company Tencent’s climbed 3.6%.

 Markets worldwide got an initial jolt Friday from the U.S. jobs report.
 It showed workers’ wage gains are slowing, which could ease pressure on inflation, but it also showed hiring across the job market may still be too strong for the Fed’s liking, even after its fusillade of rate hikes last year.